Enabling A Customer-Centric Approach as an Aftermarket Growth Driver for Manufacturers

 Here are 4 Ways Aftermarket Experts Achieve a Customer-Centric Approach

-- Upgrade Your Analytics Techniques – Were you hoping your current OEM system would sustain you through the development of your aftermarket strategies?
+1. Upgrade Your Analytics Techniques – Were you hoping your current OEM system would sustain you through the development of your aftermarket strategies?
 The aftermarket is a volatile place as the demand for new parts occurs suddenly with unexpected malfunctions.
-However, with the right analytical tools like those below, you can begin predicting shifts, trends and demand well enough to minimize risk:
+However, with the right analytical tools like those below, you can begin predicting shifts, trends, and demand well enough to minimize risk:

-- Real Time Data: Caterpillar said they’re dealers failed to tap into widely available real time consumer data, which gives moment to moment insight on market trends.
+Real-Time Data: Caterpillar said their dealers failed to tap into widely available real-time consumer data, which gives moment-to-moment insight into market trends.

-- Design a User Friendly eCatalog – Here’s where you really need to focus on your customers.
+3. Design a User-Friendly eCatalog – Here’s where you really need to focus on your customers.
 An eCatalog gives you the chance to entice users with a great interface.
-With an e-catalogue, you get more of everything:
+With an eCatalog, you get more of everything:

-- Showcase all your products.
-Easily keep an up-to-date catalogue with a simple input system that allows you to add descriptions and photos without a hitch.
+Showcase all your products.
+Easily keep an up-to-date catalog with a simple input system that allows you to add descriptions and photos without a hitch.

-- Remain available.
-Regardless of the time, your e-catalogue remains live so your customers can order the parts they need on-demand.
+Remain available.
+Regardless of the time, your eCatalog remains live so your customers can order the parts they need on demand.